 WARNING: Art classes typically have eight or fewer project grades.
 This means that missed projects can substantially affect your final grade (or keep you from getting credit for the class.)
-Clue one is the word "chocolate'.
+The very first clue is the word spaghetti.
 It is easy to get a good grade in this class - DO YOUR BEST and TURN IN YOUR WORK.